aduerig/shumi-chess/doc/players.md

    isolated pawns sadness (single, double and triple) attacking of 4-center squares by knights, bishops, or pawns. rook occuption of open and semi open files.
 The uncle is even faster, about 350,000 nodes per second on my laptop.
+Uncle shumi also has a "Wake up" button!
+Works magnicantly!